 Federal regulations require that students maintain satisfactory academic progress to be eligible for financial aid.
-A student's academic transcript will be reviewed at the end of every two semesters or one-half the published length of a program less than two academic years in length.
+Students in associate degree programs will be reviewed at the end of the spring semester.
+Students in certificate programs will be reviewed at the end of the fall and spring semesters.
+We begin checking academic progress once the student has attempted 12 credits.
 The entire official academic transcript, including all transfer credits as well as credits that appear even though the student was granted academic restart, will be reviewed even if the student was not a financial aid recipient.
 Permission to enroll does not equal financial aid satisfactory academic progress.
 Any classes taken during any summer session (within the same summer) are viewed as one enrolled term.
 Only credit courses are considered for satisfactory academic progress evaluation.